Spasman/rcon_example/README.md

 chat_message (42):
 Triggers when a player sends a chat message in the Server tab.
-"PlayerID": Gives the ID of the player who sent the message.
-"Name": Name of the user who sent the message.
+"PlayerID": Gives the ID of the player who sent the message, will be '-1' if sent by the server "Name": Name of the user who sent the message.
-"Profile": Returns the profile ID of the sending user.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the chatting player profile ID and 'Store' for the chatting player's store platform ID, will be blank if sent by the server
-"Store": The platform the player is using (Steam, gamejolt, etc) "Message": Returns the chat message itself.
+"Message": Returns the chat message itself.

 survival_get_vice (43):
 Triggers when a player collects a vice in Survival mode.
-"PlayerID": The player ID of the collecting player "ViceID": The ID of the type of vice collected
+"PlayerID": The player ID of the collecting player "Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
+"ViceID": The ID of the type of vice collected
 "X": The X position of where the vice was.
 "Y": The Y position of where the vice was.